-Saving the Kangaroo Island Dunnart from extinction Kangaroo Island, South Australia
+Urgent action to save the KI Dunnart from extinction Kangaroo Island, South Australia

-We are working closely with our partners on Kangaroo Island in response to the bushfire crisis.
+We are working closely with our on-ground partners Kangaroo Island Land for Wildlife (Pat Hodgens and Heidi Groffen) on Kangaroo Island in response to the bushfire crisis.
 This is a long-term problem in urgent need of addressing.

 Kangaroo Island Dunnart is endemic to Kangaroo Island, South Australia.
 With approx 300 individuals remaining they are one of Australia’s most endangered species.The Kangaroo Island Dunnart is a small a dark sooty-grey coloured dunnart species that is found only on Kangaroo Island.
 They are nocturnal and their diet consists of invertebrates, mainly ants and spiders, however scorpions, beetles, and grasshoppers are also eaten.

 This is a continuation of many years of work.To read the OKR’s (objectives and key results) visit Finding the elusive endangered Kangaroo Island Dunnart

 This project will help save the Kangaroo Island Dunnart from extinction by controlling feral cats, establishing a refuge behind predator-proof fencing and surveying and monitoring of the populations.